antipatico/esr-disc-patcher-cli/README.md

 ### Binaries

-Statically linked binaries in /bin/
+Statically linked stripped binary in /bin/

-Tested on windows 10 WSL.
+Functionally tested on:

+* Windows 10 WSL
+* Debian 8.8

+### Installation

+Copy compiled binary (or provided statically linked one) to a folder in your path.

 ### Running